apache/datasketches-website/docs/Quantiles/DruidApproxHistogramStudy.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DruidAH_StreamA_PMF1.png" alt="Druid Approx Hist PMF of values to counts" />

 Compared to the true histogram (green bars) the histogram produced by the AH algorithm is highly distorted.
 Note that the green spike at the low end is caused by zeros in the raw data, which is a common occurrence in a lot of data we collect.
-To make the distortion easier to visualize the same data are plotted using lines instead of bars in the following:
+To make the distortion easier to visualize the same data are plotted using lines instead of bars as in the following:

 <img class="doc-img-full" src="{{site.docs_img_dir}}/quantiles/DruidAH_StreamA_PMF2.png" alt="Druid Approx Hist PMF of values to counts" />